 What to do in case of international child abduction

 If your child has been abducted to or is retained in a convention state, you can apply to have your child returned under the Hague Convention or the European Convention.

 All convention states have a central authority which receives and transmits applications from parents who want their children returned.
-The Ministry of Social Affairs and Integration is the Central Authority of Denmark.
+The Ministry of Children, Gender Equality, Integration and Social Affairs is the Central Authority of Denmark.

 Under ‘Cooperation under the conventions’, you can see the states with which Denmark cooperates under the Hague Convention and the European Convention.

-If your child has been abducted to or is being retained in a state which has not acceded to either of these conventions, you can request the Danish Ministry of Foreign Affairs to help you get your child back.
+If your child has been abducted to or is being retained in a state which has not acceded to either of these conventions, the Danish Ministry of Foreign Affairs handles the case.
+You can either contact the Ministry of Foreign Affairs directly or contact the Child Abduction Unit, which coordinates the efforts to get your child back.

 Holmens Kanal 22

 - Copy of the child’s/children’s certificate(s) of birth and baptism

 - Photos of the child and the alleged abductor